wtberry/ML_coursera/Neural_Network/fashionMNIST/readme.txt

 ac.py is a script to evaluate the trained neural network.
 It compares the predicted output and the 'correct answers' from the test dataset, and calculates the accuracy and return the value.

+Data file is not uploaded, due to file size limit of github.